html2rss/html2rss-web/README.md

 - rss: `http://localhost:3000/nuxt-releases.rss`
 - [jsonfeed](https://jsonfeed.org/): `http://localhost:3000/nuxt-releases.json`.

+You'll can get an overview of all feeds from your config at http://localhost:3000/.

 ## Runtime health checks of your feeds

 Websites often change their markup.
 To get notified when one of your feeds breaks,